-One of Ofwat's key new appointment and variation ("NAV") policies is that customers should be 'no worse off' if a NAV is granted.
-In other words, an applicant must ensure its new customers are made no worse off in terms of price and service than if they had been supplied by the previous incumbent.
-This requirement has been met by Icosa in its proposal to improve the levels of service and match the pricing set by Southern Water.
-We do not require applicants to better the service and price of the previous incumbent.
+One of Ofwat's key NAV policies is that customers should be 'no worse off' if a NAV is granted.
+In other words, an applicant must ensure its new customers are made no worse off in terms of price and service than if they had been served by the previous incumbent.
+This requirement has been met by Icosa in its proposal to improve on the levels of service and match the pricing set by Southern Water.
+We do not require applicants to offer a better service and price than the previous incumbent.